 - Wolfgang Amadeus Mozart died at 35, as noted in the page quote.
 Though he was active in the music scene longer than the other artists listed here, it is important to note that in the realm of classical music things are a little different.
 Most composers spend lifetimes building reputations and fame.
 Mozart is cited as one of the most influential composers next to Beethoven and Bach.

 - Franz Schubert beat Mozart by 4 years; he died at age 31.

 - Dead and Euronymous of Mayhem, considered the founders of Norwegian black metal, both died violent deaths (Suicide and murder) at young ages (22 and 25).

-- Tom Lehrer wasn't short-lived (he's still alive at 86) but his recording career in the '50s and '60s produced only three full albums before he grew tired of the industry and retired to a life in academia.
+- Tom Lehrer wasn't short-lived (as of 2014 he's still alive at 86) but his recording career in the '50s and '60s produced only three full albums before he grew tired of the industry and retired to a life in academia.

 - Aaliyah only released three albums over seven years before her untimely death at the age of 22.
 However, she is considered one of the redefining artists of R&B in The Nineties and is probably one of the Trope Codifiers for current R&B singers.

 - Brazilian comedy rock band Mamonas Assassinas is definitely an example.
 A time interval of only 6 months between their sudden rise to fame, to the tragic airplane crash that killed all members in 1996.
 They only had one released album, but still remain one of the most popular and influential bands in Brazil to this day.

 - Velvet Underground.
 4 albums in 4 years (not counting Squeeze) and they are credited for being the very first Alternative Rock band.

 - Jeff Buckley only released one finished studio album, Grace, and an incomplete studio album after his tragic drowning in 1997.
 He is given credit for raising the bar for singer/songwriters in the 90s and into the 2000s.